-In 2009-10, 110 cases concerned allegations where it was alleged that fitness to practise was impaired by reason of a registrant's misconduct.
-Some cases also concerned other types of allegation, made on the grounds of lack of competence or a conviction.
-Some of the cases considered included:
+In 2009-10 110 cases concerned allegations where it was alleged that fitness to practise was impaired by reason of a registrant's misconduct.
+Some cases also alleged other types of allegations, made on the grounds of lack or competence and convictions.

+Some of the issues considered included;